sous-chefs/elasticsearch/README.markdown

 It requires a working _Java_ installation on the target node; add your preferred `java` cookbook to the node `run_list`.

-The cookbook downloads the _elasticsearch_ tarball (via the [`ark`](http://github.com/bryanwb/chef-ark) provider), unpacks and moves it to the directory you have specified in the node configuration (`/usr/local/elasticsearch` by default).
+The cookbook downloads the _Elasticsearch_ tarball (via the [`ark`](http://github.com/bryanwb/chef-ark) provider), unpacks and moves it to the directory you have specified in the node configuration (`/usr/local/elasticsearch` by default).

-It installs a service which enables you to start, stop, restart and check status of the _elasticsearch_ process.
+It installs a service which enables you to start, stop, restart and check status of the _Elasticsearch_ process.

-If you include the `elasticsearch::monit` recipe, it will create a configuration file for _Monit_, which will check whether _elasticsearch_ is running, reachable by HTTP and the cluster is in the "green" state.
+If you include the `elasticsearch::monit` recipe, it will create a configuration file for _Monit_, which will check whether _Elasticsearch_ is running, reachable by HTTP and the cluster is in the "green" state.
 (Assumed you have included a compatible ["monit" cookbook](http://community.opscode.com/cookbooks/monit) in your run list first.)